BY571/Udacity-DRL-Nanodegree-P2/README.md

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

+#### Setting up the environment
+For setting up the environment follow the instructions given [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).

 ### Instructions

 To run the code and train your own DDPG agent open the [DDPG-Continuous.ipyp](./DDPG-Continuous.ipynb).